input-output-hk/marlowe-cardano/doc/metadata-server/README.md

 - Marlowe contract transaction (`MarloweTx`)- transaction on the block chain which is a part of the ongoing Marlowe contract.

-- Marlowe contract metadata (`ContractMetadata`) - a particular set of information which we want to attach to a Marlowe contract (description, documents / agreements etc.)
+- Marlowe contract metadata (`ContractMetadata`) - a particular set of information which we want to attach to a Marlowe contract (description, documents / agreements etc.) which resides on or off chain.

 - Role distribution (`RoleDistribution`) - when contract uses roles as `Party` values we use NFTs to represent roles on-chain.
 The initial transaction pay these NFTs to some addresses so it defines this initial distribution.

 - Transaction metadata (`TxMetadata`) - on-chain information ([`CBOR` encoded](https://github.com/input-output-hk/cardano-node/blob/master/doc/reference/tx-metadata.md)) which is attached to the transaction .
 It is inaccessible to the transaction validators and minting policy scripts.

-- Marlowe contract transaction metadata (`MarloweTxMetadata`) - metadata attached to the on-chain transaction executing Marlowe Contract (`MarloweTx`) related to the `Contract`.
+- Marlowe contract transaction metadata (`MarloweTxMetadata`) - metadata attached to the on-chain transaction (`ContractMetadata`) executing Marlowe contract (`MarloweTx`) and possibly related to this `Contract`.

 ### `Contract` extraction

-When initiator submits a `Contract` to the blockchain it builds up a transaction which outputs define role tokens distribution.
-Additionally transaction contains "continuation" output which is "guarded" by `Marlowe` interpreter script.
+When initiator submits a `Contract` to the blockchain he builds up a transaction which mints and defines role tokens distribution.
+Additionally a transaction contains "continuation" output which is "guarded" by `Marlowe` interpreter script.
 Role tokens outputs are assigned to a set of addresses chosen by the `Tx` author.
-We can interpret them as invitations to the contract or permissions to be the contract party (this tokens shows up in the user wallets).
+We can interpret them as invitations to the contract or permissions to be the contract party (this tokens show up in the user wallets).

 Because continuation output from the initial `Tx` contains the full code ("modulo" `Merkleization`) of the `Contract` we are able to [extract it](https://github.com/input-output-hk/marlowe-cardano/blob/f452d98942a14d34c10f2963ec4b84147da5621c/marlowe/src/Language/Marlowe/Client/History.hs).
 In other words when someone is "invited" to the already initiated on-chain contract we are able to extract the Marlowe code from that transaction and present it to the possible participant for an audit, simulation etc. before he / she commits to it.
-We can do this at any stage of the contract progression because we can track the chain back to the initial transaction and perform the extraction.
+We can do this at any stage of the contract progression because we can track the chain back to the initial transaction (identitfied / verified by role token minting) and perform the extraction.

 <!-- [ IMAGE -> Extraction of the contract -> Simulation / Audit ] -->